 Most people claim that store-bought products are cheaper because they’re made in bulk and that the raw materials are available to manufacturers at wholesale prices.
 However, most brands often keep a steep profit margin to accommodate other costs, including advertising, operations, and distribution.

 Therefore, if you remove these costs and only add in the ingredients, you’ll realize that it’s much cheaper.
 For instance, making homemade laundry detergent with a cup of borax, a bar of soap, and washing soap flakes can easily suffice for 20 loads of laundry.
 In contrast, you’ll be spending far more on regular detergent.

 By opting for the DIY route, you’ll be steering clear of several toxic chemicals that harm the environment and wildlife, including:

 - Sodium Lauryl Sulfate, etc.

 These chemicals leach into the soil and different water bodies through laundry water and cause different types of damage.
-For instance, phosphates encourage the growth of freshwater algae that release toxins and cut off the popular DIY sites.
+For instance, phosphates encourage the growth of freshwater algae that release toxins and cut off the water’s oxygen supply.
 Similarly, cadmium and arsenic are carcinogenic metals that can affect our liver, bones, and kidneys following ingestion.